 We are pleased to welcome Michael J. Seidlinger to this month’s installment of Writers on Craft.
 MICHAEL J SEIDLINGER is the author of a number of novels including The Strangest, The Fun We’ve Had, The Face of Any Other, and The Laughter of Strangers.
 He serves as Electric Literature‘s Book Reviews Editor as well as Publisher-in-Chief of Civil Coping Mechanisms, an indie press specializing in unclassifiable/innovative fiction and poetry.
 He says he has been a lot of things but nowhere near as much as what he hasn’t managed to become.
 He’s been a painter, sculptor, vocalist, bassist, DJ, professional boxer, game designer, car washer/detailer, short-lived drifter, and mover/construction slave.
-He enjoys good company, good conversation, good food, good drink, good wisdom, good books, good films, good fights, good videogames, and plenty of really bad, bad decisions.
+He enjoys good company, good conversation, good food, good drink, good wisdom, good books, good films, good fights, good videogames and Werfen Sie einen Blick games, and plenty of really bad, bad decisions.
 Looking for a good time?
 Contact him at your earliest convenience.
 Disclaimer: Michael J Seidlinger cannot guarantee that you’ll have a “good time.”

 What do you read when you despair at the state of either your work in general or a particularly difficult manuscript in progress—any “go to” texts?